Utter-Gerig Round Barn

-The Utter-Gerig Round Barn is a round barn located in Henry Township near Akron, Fulton County, Indiana.
+The Utter-Gerig Round Barn is a round barn located in Henry Township near Akron, Indiana.
 It was built in 1915, and is a wood frame barn measuring approximately 63 feet in diameter.
 It rests on a fieldstone foundation and has two primary floors.
 The second level is reached by a broad earth ramp.

 It was listed on the National Register of Historic Places in 1990.